February 25, 2018

 During the spring semester students work with the Internship Placement Coordinator in London regarding the placement process.
 Final selection will be made in London on the basis of interviews with the FIE internship coordinator and the supervisor at the internship placement site.

 Applicants are guaranteed an interview at a placement site, secured on the basis of interest and qualifications described on the submitted application.
-On-site interviews normally occur during the first two weeks of the program.
+On-site interviews normally occur during the first week of the program.
 Specific placements cannot be guaranteed in advance, but every effort is made to place students in an organization that relates to his or her area of interest, experience, and education.

 The program is administered by the FIE.
 The London Study Center consists of classrooms, computer facilities, and administrative offices.
 The office is staffed with several coordinators that: